ayushsoni02/ProtocolPulse/README.md

 2. **Use New Endpoints**: The new endpoints require authentication headers
 3. **Update Environment Variables**: Add your API key to the environment configuration

-**Current Setup**: The application uses realistic mock data for demonstration purposes.
+**Current Setup**: The application is configured to use real data from The Graph Protocol.
+Make sure to configure your API credentials.

 **Legacy URLs (No longer working)**:
 - ~~Uniswap: https://api.thegraph.com/subgraphs/name/uniswap/uniswap-v3~~